samyaksgupta/token-dashboard/readme.md

 The application requires a `.env` file for configuration.

 -   Create a new file named `.env` in the root of the project.
--   Copy the following content into it and replace the placeholder values with your own.
+-   Copy the following content into it and replace the placeholder values with your own APIs.

 ```env
 # Your Helius RPC URL with API Key